 Nothing ties off the winter season quite as right as ice skating at the Brenton Skating Plaza in Des Moines.
 Open seasonally, this welcomed winter attraction offers open skating hours nearly everyday in the winter, and if you feel a little uneasy on the ice, Brenton Skating Plaza also offers “Learn to Skate” clinics to sharpen your skills.

-Home to the Cedar Rapids Rough Riders, Eastern Iowa’s United States Hockey League team, the Cedar Rapids Ice Arena has everything the ice can offer for those year-long ice skaters out there.
+Home to the Cedar Rapids Rough Riders, Eastern Iowa’s United States Hockey League team, the ImOn Ice has everything the ice can offer for those year-long ice skaters out there.
 With open ice everyday of the week for freeskate, you can also take programmed “Learn to Skate” lessons, among many other activities including hockey, broomball, curling and private events.

-Connected to the Coral Ridge Mall, the Coral Ridge Ice Arena offers some of the finest ice in the state.
+The Rink at Coral Ridge Mall offers some of the finest ice in the state.
 With public skating hours every day (see schedule for hours), there’s no excuse holding you back from checking out the fun to be had.
-If you’re interested in learning and playing hockey, the Coral Ridge Ice Arena has you covered, and same with figure skating.
-Every last Friday of the month is Free-Family Friday, so mark your calendars and plan on checking out the Coral Ridge Ice Arena.
+If you’re interested in learning and playing hockey, The Rink has you covered, and same with figure skating.
+Every last Friday of the month is Free-Family Friday, so mark your calendars and plan on checking out The Rink.